Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 # private-analytical-workspace `[Microsoft.DatabaseWatcher/privateanalyticalworkspace]`

-This pattern module lets you use Azure services that are common for data analytics solutions.
-The aim is to help data scientists set up an environment for data analysis easily.
-It should be secure by default for enterprise use.
-Data scientists should not worry about making a secure infrastructure solution.
-They should only focus on the data analytics components they need for the solution.
+This pattern module enables you to use Azure services that are typical for data analytics solutions.
+The goal is to help data scientists establish an environment for data analysis simply.
+It is secure by default for enterprise use.
+Data scientists should not spend much time on how to build infrastructure solution.
+They should mainly concentrate on the data analytics components they require for the solution.

 ## Navigation